sinisterchipmunk/ambrosia/spec/fixtures/scripts/spec.md

 A terminal scripting language with emphasis on terseness and readability.
 The scripting language compiles into TML code, which can be distributed to terminals via Incendo Online.

+This scripting language is under heavy development.
+It is **NOT** considered a stable release.
+If you encounter an error and suspect it may be a bug originating within the framework itself, you can run the compiler with the `DEBUG` environment variable set.
+This will dump internal information to standard output and may help track down the source of the error.

-Here are some of the features that the scripting language adds, beyond vastly reducing the amount of typing necessary for TML development:
+Here are some of the features that the scripting language adds, beyond vastly reducing the amount of code necessary for terminal applications development:

 ## Type Inferencing